 In order to change a WCS value, click on the value you wish to change, and you may type in the new value:

 In order to find exact edges and surfaces of objects, you may use the probe:

 - Jog the machine until it is off the edge to be probed

-- Click the relevant button for the direction you want to probe (the movement is limited to 30mm):
+- Click the relevant button for the direction you want to probe:

 - Type the machine coordinates into the relevant Workplace Coordinate value (remember to add or subtract the radius of the probe depending on your travel direction.
 The default probe tip has a radius of 1mm)

 Note: When probing the stock, make sure to keep track of where the probe is in relation to the part to ensure that it does not crash into it.
 If the probe does end up crashing into something, refer to 4.3 Replace Probe Tip for replacing the probe tip.